TECHNICAL TRAINING FOR RADIONUCLIDE STATION OPERATORS WITH SPALAX EQUIPMENT

 SPALAX process analysis and diagnosis

-- SPALAX Process data analysis: detecting, understanding, and resolution of problems - examples and practical exercises;
+- SPALAX Process data analysis: detecting, understanding, and resolution of problems, interpretation of SoH-patterns and relating them to specific operational problems;

 HP Ge detector